-Because sales activities involve discrete projects with a wide range of order sizes, the Company experiences a high variability of results on a quarter-by-quarter basis.
-A trailing four-quarter ("TFQ") analysis, therefore, provides a more relevant perspective on the progress and the potential growth of the Company.
-The information below presents the Company's TFQ financial results periods ending June 30, 2021, and 2020.
+Because sales activities involve discrete projects with a wide range of order sizes, the Company experiences some variability of financial results over the course of a year.
+A trailing twelve months ("TTM") analysis, therefore, provides the most relevant perspective on the progress and the potential growth of the Company.
+The information below presents the Company's TTM financial results periods ending September 30, 2021, and 2020.

-On a Trailing Four Quarter (TFQ) basis:
+On a Trailing Twelve Months (TTM) basis:

-- TFQ revenue was \$7,714,708 a 112% increase from \$3,641,514 in the previous period, which is mainly attributed to revenue from contracts with telecom infrastructure operators in Africa. - Beginning Q2 2020, the Company began reporting bookings.
-For the quarter ended June 30, 2021, bookings were \$3,253,504 (as at December 31, 2020 \$4,158,916) with delivery anticipated over the next three years. - TFQ gross profit was \$2,100,743, a 138% increase from \$881,224 in the previous period.
-The increase is directly attributed to the higher revenue for the TFQ compared to the comparative TFQ of 2020.
-This represents a gross margin of 27.2%, an improvement from 24.2% compared to the prior TFQ. - Non-IFRS Adjusted EBITDA for the TFQ was \$(3,018,375) as compared to \$(3,038,214) for the previous TFQ-a 1% improvement from the comparative TFQ of 2020.
+- Revenue was a record \$9,021,716 representing a 131% increase from \$3,912,204 in the corresponding previous period, which is mainly attributed to our deployments with telecom infrastructure operators in Africa.
+Recurring revenue comprised roughly \$488,135 of this revenue, representing a 73% increase over \$280,543 in the prior period. - Beginning Q2 2020, the Company began reporting bookings, which represent orders/commitments for which some cash has been received by Clear Blue and we expect to recognize as revenue in future periods.
+A portion of bookings represents recurring revenue, which is discussed later in this MD&A. As at September 30, 2021, bookings were \$2,884,686 as compared to \$4,158,916 as at December 31, 2020 with delivery anticipated over the next three years. - Gross profit was \$2,607,287, a 163% increase from \$992,485 in the previous period.
+The increase is directly attributed to the higher revenue for the period compared to the comparative period of 2020.
+This represents a gross margin of 28.9%, an improvement from 25.4% compared to the prior period. - Non-IFRS Adjusted EBITDA for the period was \$(2,551,702) as compared to \$(4,006,627) for the previous period-a 36% improvement from the comparative period of 2020.